wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 you need to execute 6 tasks.
 The tasks have different RAM requirements (in GB):
 4, 5, 8, 10, 11, 14.
 Can you achieve 100% parallel efficiency?

-**[A.2.q2.3]** A program consists of 3 tasks that each take in 2 GB of input and have 30000 Gflop work.
+**[A.2.q2.3]** A program consists of 3 tasks that each takes in 2 GB of input data and have 30,000 Gflop work.
 This program is executed on a 2-core computer with 1 Tflop/sec cores and equipped with a disk with 250 MB/sec read bandwidth.
 What is the parallel  efficiency if the program can never overlap I/O and computation (but multiple I/O operations can happen at the same time)?